sqlitecloud/docs/src/pages/docs/commands/list-database.md

 ---
 title: LIST DATABASE
-description: The LIST DATABASE KEYS command returns a list of settings for the database_name database.
+description: The LIST DATABASE KEYS command returns a list of settings for the database_name database
 ---

 ## Syntax